FAQ

 • Day 3: Exploration missions in Mar's Rovers.

-• Day 4: Operations in the International Space Station with Virtual Reality.
+• Day 4: Operations on the International Space Station and Mars with Virtual Reality.

 • Day 5: Investigation about life outside the planet through biology and chemistry experiments.

-The activities are designed to teach aerodynamics, robotics, mechanical engineering, and astronomy in a practical and educative way, adapting it to the needs of the group.
+The activities are designed to teach aerodynamics, robotics, mechanical engineering, and astronomy in a practical and educational way, adapting to the needs of the group.
 The organization provides an immersive experience in science and space technology.

-The specific planning for each week will be made known to participants by email one week before its start.
+The specific planning for each week will be made known to participants by email one week before the start date.

 The food consists of varied and balanced menus that include a starter, a main course, and a dessert prepared by a specialized family catering.